 - Focus on being concise and objective

-- Organize your results around tables and figures that summarize the results of your statistical analyses
+- Organize your results around tables and graphs that summarize the results of your statistical analyses

 - Include summary text that describes the results in your tables and figures